 Addition of brandy will further enhance the flavour, if it’s something you enjoy.
 I did add brandy to 1/3 of the jam and left the rest as it was thus creating two different flavours.

 Put the hot jam into small sterilised glass jars (put the jars in the oven for around 15 minutes at 100C before using them).
 Leave overnight.
 Keep the jars in a cool place.
 Enjoy the orange coloured and aromatic jam with freshly cut bread, on a toast or spread over your favourite chocolate (homemade) biscuits:)

-I made my jam using 3 kg of fruit I picked (see the photo below) and ended up with 15 jars of this delicious jam!
+I made my jam using 3 kg of fruit and ended up with 15 jars of this delicious jam!
 Everyone who tried it totally loved it.
 So I’m going to give a few jars of this homemade delight as gifts to my friends and family to spread the word about my new favourite jam.

 Do you have a favourite kumquat jam recipe to share?
 Post it in the comments below, thank you!
 I’d love to hear about it!

 Good health and blessings